MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 ## Considerations and limitations

-Incremental refresh in Power Platform dataflows is only supported in dataflows with an Azure Data Lake Storage Gen2 account, not in dataflows with Common Data Service as the destination.
+Incremental refresh in Power Platform dataflows is only supported in dataflows with an Azure Data Lake Storage account, not in dataflows with Dataverse as the destination.

 ## Next Steps